point-click-engine/engine/README.md

 Contributions are welcome!
 Please read our contributing guidelines and submit pull requests to our repository.

+When adding new features:
+1. Update the Game Format Specification
+2. Add JSON schemas if needed
+3. Update the Quick Reference
+4. Add examples to crystal_mystery

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.